10 Tips to Implement Mindfulness in the 2023 Workplace

 In most organizations, a new program needs a permanent home.
 There is no question that improving the employee’s ability to cope with work stress is clearly the goal of nearly all wellness programs.

-The primary application for mindfulness is probably health or stress-reduction related.
+The primary application for mindfulness in the workplace is probably health or stress-reduction related.
 It makes perfect sense the nest any mindfulness initiative in the wellness program.

-Almost all cutting-edge wellness programs offer mindfulness programming.
-Here is a great article on how to reduce stress at work.
+Almost all cutting-edge wellness programs offer mindfulness in the workplace programming.

 8. How do you practice being present?